 Arbor combines exceptional interior design with beautifully crafted seasonal dishes to become a modern classic in Hong Kong.

 There are some absolutely sublime fine dining restaurants in Hong Kong that I just love to visit.
-Shane Osborne’s Arcane always makes me swoon, while Le Pan never fails to put a smile on my face, and now, we have Arbor.
+Shane Osborne’s Arcane always makes me swoon, while Le Pan never fails to put a smile on my face, and you have to try Arbor.
 Located in H Queen’s, Central, this beautifully designed restaurant hits all the right notes.

 Arbor in H Queen’s